 Fees are estimates only

 The indicative course fees shown apply to international students for the relevant year only.
 They are based on a standard study load per year.
 However, please note that fees are assessed according to a student's study load in each semester, and variation to study load will result in an adjustment to tuition fees.
+International tuition fees are generally inclusive of Student Services and Amenities Fees (SSAF).
 All fees are subject to annual review and may be adjusted.